Best dehumidifiers under £100 2025 – 6 tried and tested affordable solutions to combat damp in your home

 How we test

-We compared performance indicators such as moisture extraction rate, water tank capacity, ease of use, design, and, of course, the price point to find the best performing dehumidifiers under £100.
+To compile this particular guide, our team of reviewers tested a host of bestselling budget dehumidifiers and assessed various performance indicators, such as moisture extraction rate, water tank capacity, ease of use, design, and, of course, the price point, to find the best-performing dehumidifiers under £100.
 We also considered the size and weight of each appliance to find the most portable options, plus each model's noise levels.

 How to choose the best dehumidifier under £100

-Then there's noise levels to consider, although as most of cheap dehumidifiers use Peltier condensers noise levels are already lower than more powerful compressor dehumidifiers.
-All dehumidifier's should give their operating volumes (measured in dB) in the specifications.
+Noise levels: As most cheap dehumidifiers use Peltier condensers, noise levels are already lower than more powerful compressor dehumidifiers - but it's still a good idea to check noise levels before buying a budget dehumidifier.
+All dehumidifiers should give their operating volumes (measured in dB) in the specifications.

-And lastly, there's energy use to consider.
-Although you might be tempted to buy the cheapest dehumidifier you can find, it's worth considering its energy use too, as a cheap dehumidifier with high running costs won't be as good value as it might appear.
-40W seems to be the average for a low cost Peltier dehumidifier, although several options in our round up come in even lower, requiring just 22-23W of energy which means running costs are well under 1p per hour at current energy prices.
+Energy use: It's worth considering its energy use too, as a cheap dehumidifier with high running costs won't be as good value as it might appear.
+40W seems to be the average for a low-cost Peltier dehumidifier, although several options in our round-up come in even lower, requiring just 22-23W of energy, which means running costs are well under 1p per hour at current energy prices.

 FAQs